 Double Stack Cookies And Cream Oreo Cake

-My first ever double stack cake!
+My first ever double stack and cream oreo cake!
 And it’s in the form of cookie and cream.
 Not only does this cake look impressive, but it’s easier to put together than you think!

 My Double Stack Cookies And Cream Cake is a tower of cookie goodness!
 Irresistible layers of cookies and cream vanilla cake with crushed Oreo frosting, the outside features a cookie ombre.
 Topped off with swirls of vanilla buttercream, a drizzle of chocolate sauce and cookies.
 You wanna talk about wow factor?
 This cake has it!

 I love how high this cake!
 And can I let you in on a little secret?
-I’m not actualy a fan of oreos!
-I just don’t think theyre that good a cookie.
+I’m not actually a fan of Oreos!
+I just don’t think they’re that good a cookie.
 Sorry bout it.
 But weirdly enough I love it in buttercream frosting!
-It actually makes the frosting taste like a delicious cookies and cream ice cream!
+It actually makes the frosting taste like delicious cookies and cream ice cream!

 Cookies!
 The cake is made up of my delicious moist vanilla cake recipe, with loads of chopped cookies in it.
 The frosting: yum!
-Like I said, it tastes like cookies and cream ice-cream.
-Theres loads of chopped cookies on the outside, an ombre of them in fact and lots of cookies on top.
+As I said, it tastes like cookies and cream ice cream.
+There are loads of chopped cookies on the outside, an ombre of them in fact, and lots of cookies on top.
 And that chocolate drip?
 Looks perfect right?
 It’s made up of my one-bowl chocolate sauce which is so delicious!